National laboratory draws on its people, capabilities

 Increasing COVID-19 testing and addressing other critical needs

-A PNNL team increased the nation’s capacity to test for COVID-19, demonstrating that reagents and equipment from additional manufacturers meet the standards needed to yield accurate test results.
-Across campus, climate scientists and building experts are working together to perform sophisticated experiments tracking exactly how the virus moves in buildings.
+Early in the pandemic, a PNNL team increased the nation’s capacity to test for COVID-19, demonstrating that reagents and equipment from additional manufacturers meet the standards needed to yield accurate test results.
+Across campus, climate scientists and building experts have performed sophisticated experiments to track exactly how the virus moves in buildings.
 The work is part of a nationwide project led by a PNNL scientist that’s tackling questions about how the virus moves in offices and classrooms and even on school buses and in wastewater.
 Another team quickly developed a new 3D printing capability to alleviate shortages of ventilator components.

 Multiple PNNL laboratories are learning more about the activity of SARS-CoV-2.
 The virus slips by our immune defenses, then commandeers our molecular machinery to churn out copies of itself, attacking and sometimes overwhelming our bodies.
 PNNL biologists and chemists are deploying tools like nuclear magnetic resonance spectroscopy to get an unprecedented view of the virus at the core of the COVID-19 pandemic.
 Others are using machine learning and a range of laboratory techniques to look for weaknesses in the virus’s defensive armor as a guide to the creation of molecules that could disable the virus.
 Biomedical scientists are tapping their world-class expertise with proteins to work with physicians to analyze protein activity in patients who have had the disease.
 A guide to the proteins affected by COVID-19 would serve as a roadmap for knocking out viral activity.